Zishan-125/Compiler_Design/README.md

 ## 📌 Overview

-This project implements a **Lexical Analyzer (Tokenizer)** the first phase of a compiler using Python and Regular Expressions.
+This project implements a **Lexical Analyzer (Tokenizer)** — the first phase of a compiler — using Python and Regular Expressions.

-It converts raw source code into structured **tokens**, forming the foundation for parsing and further compilation stages.
+It converts raw source code into structured **tokens**, forming the foundation for further stages like parsing and semantic analysis.

 ---